lfkeitel/asml-sim/README.md

 ## Instruction Set

-In the table below, the first colomn is the opcode in hexadecimal.
-The second colomn is a syntax for the operands of an opcode. an 'R', 'S', and 'T' represent a register address.
-'X' and 'Y' represent a single hexadecimal digit.
+In the table below, the first column is the opcode in hexadecimal.
+The second column is a syntax for the operands of an opcode.
+An 'R', 'S', or 'T' represents a register address.
+An 'X' or 'Y' represents a single hexadecimal digit.
 Many instructions will accept an 'XY' which is an 8-bit, hexadecimal number.
 '0' is a literal numeral 0.

 | Opcode | Operands | Description                                                                                                                                 |
 |--------|----------|---------------------------------------------------------------------------------------------------------------------------------------------|